NNN: Next-Generation Neural Networks for Marketing Measurement: Input Data Representations

 \subsection{Scalars}

-In the case where there is no way to use a model to embed data (e.g., in the scenario where only impressions of a channel are stored, and no other contextual information is stored along side it, perhaps for privacy reasons or legacy logging methods), similar to traditional MMMs, we use only the scalar quantity in our models.
+In the case where there is no way to use a model to embed data (e.g., in the scenario where only impressions of a channel are stored, and no other contextual information is stored along side it, perhaps for privacy reasons or legacy logging methods), similar to MMM we use only the scalar quantity in our models.
 Our architecture requires all channels to be represented as a $D$-dimensional value, so we pad the scalar with $D - 1$ zero values for the other dimensions.
 Note that the magnitude of this vector is still the channel volume, which is consistent with all other channels.
+In this paper we demonstrate one example of independent media variables modeled this way (the real-world dataset), and of course sales (the dependent variable) is also a scalar in our models.